Synchronize Data with Logic

 Customer balanceis correct.
 You can avoid expensive aggregate (

-select sum) queries by adjusting it on
+select sum) queries by adjusting the values on

 Customer balanceis initially defined as the sum of the Order AmountTotals (unqualified).
 You insert data, and now the balance is now $100 consisting of a paid order for $30 and an unpaid order for $70.